KxSystems/docs/docs/ml/automl/userguide/proc.md

 1132
 ```
 !!!Note
 	When running `.automl.run` for FRESH data, by default the first column of the dataset is defined as the identifying (ID) column.
-Instructions on how to amend this can be found [here](../adv/params.md)
+Instructions on how to amend this can be found [here](../params.md)

 #### Normal

 Normal feature extraction can be applied to "normal" problems, which are independent of time and have one target value per row.
 The current implementation of normal feature extraction applies the following feature extraction procedures

-1. Time/date type columns are decomposed into their component parts
+1. Time/date type columns are split into their component parts

 The following shows an example of these procedures being performed.